GrauleM/somogym/README.md

 Run tasks with defined control trajectories using /sample_policies/run_traj.py.
 Not every trajectory will work on every environment, as action spaces are not constant across tasks.

-To train and evaluate RL policies on SoMoGym environments, check out [SoMo-RL](https://github.com/GrauleM/somo-rl/) (still in private beta).
+To train and evaluate RL policies on SoMoGym environments, check out [SoMo-RL](https://github.com/GrauleM/somo-rl/).

 ## Installation